Personal tools

 Anna Farley

-Anna is a 3rd year PNB and Arts&Science student.
-Since joining ABEL in January 2023, she has been working with PhD student Sina Zarini studying the round goby.
+Anna is a 4th year PNB and Arts&Science student.
+Initially when she joined ABEL in January 2023, she worked with PhD student Sina Zarini studying the round goby.
 As a 2QQ3 project student she studied the stomach contents of juvenile round goby.
-Over the summer she began working on a project to study the effects of food availability and predator detection on the vertical movement of juvenile round goby.
-She continued this project for a 4QQ3 over the fall.
-This winter term Anna is working for the lab as a work study student who helps manages the lab.
+Over the 2023 summer she worked on a project to study the effects of food availability and predator detection on the vertical movement of juvenile round goby.
+She continued this project for a 4QQ3 over the fall of 2023.
+Anna also worked as work study student who helps manages the lab.
+In the summer of 2024 she was part of the France-Canada research collaboration and for her thesis worked with PhD student Chloe Souques.
+Together with Chloe and the team, Anna examined demographic patterns along a Canadian invasion gradient.
 Outside of the lab, Anna loves to dance, read, hike and swim.

 Ethan Li

-Ethan is a second-year student in the PNB program who joined the lab in January 2024.
-He will be working in the juvenile round goby team with PhD student Sina Zarini.
-He will be helping score behavioral videos related to movement ecology and dispersal of the round goby.
+Ethan is a third year student in the PNB program who joined the lab in January 2024.
+He worked on the juvenile round goby team with PhD student Sina Zarini.
+He helped score behavioral videos and used image J to quantify ontogenetic changes in morphology related to movement ecology and dispersal of the round goby.
 Outside of the lab, Ethan enjoys listening to music, playing basketball, and spending time with his girlfriend, friends, and family.

 Andrew Millar